material-components/material-components-web/packages/mdc-layout-grid/README.md

 The grid has 12 columns in desktop mode (>= 840px), 8 columns in tablet mode (>= 480px), and 4 columns in phone mode
 (< 480px).
 Column widths are variable; margins and gutters are fixed, with columns taking up the remainder of the space.

-Margins (the space between the edge of the grid and the edge of the first cell) and gutters (the space between edges of adjacent cells) are user-definable, with the Material Design spec recommending 8px, 16px, 24px or 40px as the sizes to choose from.
-The default margin and gutter are both 16px, but they don't have to be the same size.
+Margins (the space between the edge of the grid and the edge of the first cell) and gutters (the space between edges of adjacent cells) can be customized on different devices respectively based on design needs.
+Layout grids set default margins and gutters to 24px on desktop, 16px on tablet and phone, according to the Material Design spec.

 The grid and cells are not styled in any way, serving only for alignment and positioning of elements.